jslefche/piecewiseSEM/cran-comments.md

 ## Update package
-This is a bug-fix update to promote compatibility with the new version of `nlme` and address other minor issues.
+This is a feature and bug-fix update that adds new plotting capabilities, fixes long-standing issues with `lme4` models, and issues with construction of goodness-of-fit tests.

 ## R CMD check results
 There were no ERRORs or WARNINGs.